Jonatt01/2023-EOS-Final-Project/README.md

 ## scheduler
 - insert the list of structures into the original task list

+## recommand condition
+- temperature is higher than his comfort
+    - server will check the temperature in shared memory to decide whether recommand the user to open the aircondition (2 temperature)
+- device using more than user wish
+    - tell the user about this situation
+    - recommand the user to turn off the device
+- simultaneously opening device more than user wish
+    - tell the user about this situation

+## bill calculate
+- WATT * sec * money a degree

 ## mapping
 - number to devices
     - bedroom